-Even if $CO_2$ is stabilized at 400 to 450 parts per million the long-term consequences are likely to be devastating.
-Carbon dioxide levels are now over 413 ppm (NOAA 2021): the last time atmospheric $CO_2$ levels were above 400 ppm was 3 million years ago in the Pliocene era.
+Even if CO_2 is stabilized at 400 to 450 parts per million the long-term consequences are likely to be devastating.
+Carbon dioxide levels are now above 413 ppm (NOAA 2021), and the CO_2 equivalence of all greenhouse gases are now over 500 ppm (Butler and Montzka 2020): the last time atmospheric CO_2 levels were above 400 ppm was 3 million years ago in the Pliocene era.
 Then sea levels were 15 metres higher than now, Arctic summer temperatures were 14 degrees higher and there were trees growing in Antarctica (Galey and Hood 2019; Carrington 2019).